Developed countries are seeing a swelling number of people with mental health issues. The US is n exception.

 Essential reading: Ten stress busting wearables to help you chill

-The rise of mental health issues is paralleled by the growth of mental health smartphone apps.
-The American Psychiatric Association estimates that there are some 10,000 plus anxiety and depression related downloadable self-help apps.
+Technology can help and there’s a range of wearables that can help you destress.
+The rise of mental health issues has also been paralleled by the growth of mental health smartphone apps.
+The American Psychiatric Association estimates that there are more than 10,000 anxiety and depression related downloadable self-help apps.

 Awarded as Apple’s App of the Year 2017, Calm is a mental health app that is designed to destress.
 Meditation, sleep, relaxation, and breathing are the four main areas that the app focuses on.